 Berlin has more bridges than Venice!
-In total, there are 960 bridges, and it's not easy to narrow down this selection to the top 11.
+In total, there are - depending on the definition - between 960 and 2100.
+It's not easy to narrow down this selection to the top 11.
 Therefore, we have left out railroad bridges and bridges that are mainly used by cars.
 With our selection we want to show you that bridges in Berlin often connect more than just one riverbank with the other.
 They are a symbol for the reunited city, offer space for art and sculptures in the city, are the scene of historical events, film locations or meeting points for lovers.
 Feel free to send us stories and pictures of your favorite bridge.

 Tip 1: Glienicke Bridge - the agent bridge